 One Day Immersion in TV, Cable and Digital Entertainment

-Presented by Dolly Wolf Enterprises and presented yearly in New York City, One Day Immersion is an intensive program for university students and recent grads to hear and learn from cable and digital TV industry leaders.
+Presented by Dolly Wolf Enterprises annually in New York City, One Day Immersion is an intensive program for university students and recent grads to hear and learn from cable and digital TV industry leaders.
 The One Day Immersion program includes interactive panel discussions providing insights and opportunities into this innovative and fast-moving industry, career networking sessions, focused "up close and personal" lunches with executives and real opportunities for students to network and find job opportunities.

 Since its inception in 2013, more than 5,000 in-person and over 2,000 via live video streaming, undergrad and graduate students from over 100 colleges and universities across the U.S. have participated in the One Day Immersion conference.
 A multitude of majors have been represented including journalism and mass communications, media studies, TV, film, production, business, technology, engineering, legal, and finance.